singh-man/books/crackingTheCoding/04_treesAndGraphs.md

 27  }
 ```

 This algorithm runs in O(n) time on a balanced tree.
 This is because covers is called on 2n nodes in the first call (n nodes for the left side, and n nodes for the right side).
-After that the algorithm branches left or right, at which point c overs will be called on  2n/2  nodes, then  2n/4, and so on.
+After that the algorithm branches left or right, at which point covers will be called on  2n/2  nodes, then  2n/4, and so on.
 This results in a runtime of O(n).

 We know at this point that we cannot do better than that in terms of the asymptotic runtime since we need to potentially look at every node in the tree.
 However, we may be able to improve it by a constant multiple.